RodneyDJohnson/GPT-Task-Navigator/README.md

 ### Visit Our Business Website
 For more information about our services, please visit our business website: [MedTrans & General Logistics LLC](https://www.medtransdelivery.com/)

+**Note:** Users need to have an active subscription to ChatGPT-4 to access these tools.
+The links provided will demonstrate the tools' functionality, but each user must log in with their own credentials to use the features.

 This project showcases the application of GPT-4 to automate and enhance task management processes, along with my skills in integrating advanced features into web platforms.